mondeja/leptos-fluent/book/src/leptos_fluent.md

 }}
 ```

-If the passed value is an expression the cookie will not be validated at
+If value is an expression the [cookie] will not be validated at compile time:
-compile time:

 ```rust
 let attrs = "SameSite=Strict; Secure; MyCustomCookie=value"